openharmony/docs/en/device-dev/subsystems/subsys-ai-nnrt-guide.md

 ![NNRt development flowchart](./figures/nnrt_dev_flow.png)

 ### Development Procedure

-To connect the acceleration chip to NNRt, perform the following steps:
+To connect the acceleration chip to NNRt, perform the development procedure below.

-#### Generate the HDI header file.
+#### Generating the HDI Header File

 Download the OpenHarmony source code from the open source community, build the `drivers_interface` component, and generate the HDI header file.

 1. [Download the source code](../get-code/sourcecode-acquire.md).